Top 10 Bike Road Trip Essentials

 We all want to have safe biking, but there is something that is overlooked by the riders most of the time.
 This article is technical in nature and this is one of the aspects we shall want to bring out.

-- ENGINE POWER: Why to care for engine power?
+Why care for engine power?
 Don’t understand the weird BHP thing they give to boost their sales?
-Most of us often look at CC or Cubic Capacity of the engine to arrive at the conclusion how much power the Bike will deliver which is only half true.
+Most of us often look at CC or Cubic Capacity of the engine to arrive at the conclusion of how much power the Bike will deliver which is only half true.
 BHP or Brake Horse Power is the resultant power delivered by the engine which is only the energy that is going to take us ahead!
-Let us see in more details-
+Let us see in more detail-

 BHP = IHP-FHP

 Where BHP means Brake Horse Power, IHP is Indicated Horse Power (Total power produced by the engine), and FHP (Friction owing to rubbing of internal parts inside the engine) is Frictional Horse Power.

 Now you understand the power.
 How to select how much power I need for my tour?
 Answer: It depends.
 You need to ask yourself: Am I going to ride uphill?
 Are there off-road conditions between the route?
 Bikes that need to be driven on these conditions require more power than the Bikes subjected to plain and rosy roads.

 Again neglected by many of the riders often.
 Stability is the essential feature of the Bike that makes you able to ride your Bike.
 The more the bike is stable, the less fatigue you feel while driving.
 Engineers define it from the CG (Centre of Gravity) point of view.
 As a thumb rule Bikes heavy in weight and size are considered more stable than their lighter counterparts.